zspann/cssi-prework-javascript-string-lab/README.md

 ## Instructions
-1. Open `index.html` in the browser to see your functions in action!
-You can do this by using the command line or by using Finder.
-Don't forget to open the JavaScript console to see any messages.
-Press the "l33t It" button and you'll see the encoder just returns the original `userString`.
+1. Open `index.html` in the browser.
+You can open html files by using the command line or by using Finder.

+2. Open the JavaScript console within the browser to see any messages.

+3. Press the "l33t It" button and you'll see the encoder just returns the original `userString`.

 2. Open `encoder.js`.
-Follow the instructions in the comments to translate userString into basic l33t.
+Follow the instructions in the comments to add code that translates `userString` into basic l33t before it is returned.